 Student, Writer, and Editor in Atlanta, Georgia

-Born and raised in Hong Kong, I am a first-generation college student studying a B.S. in Environmental Engineering at the Georgia Institute of Technology.
-I am blessed to be a Lee Hysan Memorial Scholar and HKSES Scholar, and I hope to give back by advocating for people and the environment.
+Born and raised in Hong Kong, Alex Ip a first-generation college student studying Environmental Engineering at Georgia Tech as a Lee Hysan Memorial Scholar and an HKSES Scholar.

 Alex's work lies at the intersection of faith, climate, and storytelling.He is the founder and editor of The Xylom, creating personal stories of science and humanity.
 He works with science professionals in over 20 countries and regions to address three questions, "How do we make science look more like us?", "How are scientists shaped by what happens outside of the lab?", and "How do people respond to the changing world through science?".
 For his work at The Xylom, Alex has been accepted into the Class of 2019 of the Millennium Fellowship, presented at the 2019 Georgia Climate Conference, and represented Georgia Tech at the 2020 ACC Leadership Symposium at Louisville, KY, focusing on storytelling as an agent for social change.
 You can support their work at The Xylom's Patreon.